apache/nuttx/configs/efm32gg-stk3700/README.txt

    Default Serial Console
    ----------------------
-   LEUART0 is configured as the default serial console at 2400 8N1 on pins PD5 and PD4.
-It certainly be possible to go to 4800 baud and the documentation claims that 9600 baud is possible (although I am not sure how).
+   LEUART0 is configured as the default serial console at 9600 8N1 on pins PD5 and PD4.

      ---------- ---- ----------- -----------
      SIGNAL     PGIO EXP Header  Test Point